blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 A handy trick: Do I really have to create the dictionary by hand?
 -----------------------------------------------------------------

-Not necessarily. let's assume you have a DataFrame of tsfresh features.
+Not necessarily.
+Let's assume you have a DataFrame of tsfresh features.
 By using feature selection algorithms you find out that only a subgroup of features is relevant.